How to Setup Wordpress Blog Quickly and Easily

 • Determine how the URLs of your website are structured,

-We can ignore more than half of the menu items, we will use part once and we use a few menu items often.
+We can ignore over half of the menu items, use part once, and use a few items often.

-There are some things that need to be done first.
-We have to set up a few settings and discuss some parts (the menu, for example).
-Otherwise, you might encounter problems later.
-And of course, we want to prevent that.
+Some things need to be done first.
+We have to set up a few settings and discuss some parts (the menu, otherwise, you might encounter problems later.
+And, of course, we want to prevent that.

 All in all, this takes about ten to fifteen minutes.
 Let's start by laying a solid foundation.